 When an individual holds a doctoral degree (e.g., PhD, AuD, ScD) from an accredited institution, it is accepted that this individual may use the title “Doctor.”
 When a doctoral degree is cited among an individual's professional qualifications in any form of advertising or advertisement, the field of study for the degree must be specified in order to avoid confusion and/or misrepresentation.
-That is, an individual who uses the title “Doctor” or the abbreviation “Dr.” in any form of communications or advertising, in connection with his or her practice must simultaneously use clarifying language (e.g., title, initials, abbreviation, designation, etc.) that identifies the type of practice for which he or she is certified or licensed.
+That is, an individual who uses the title “Doctor” or the abbreviation “Dr.” in any form of communications or advertising, in connection with their practice must simultaneously use clarifying language (e.g., title, initials, abbreviation, designation, etc.) that identifies the type of practice for which they are certified or licensed.

-An individual whose doctoral studies are outside the field of communication sciences and disorders must avoid using the degree designator in a manner that could confuse clients/patients, payers, other professionals, and/or policymakers and/or be misrepresentative of his or her professional practice.
+An individual whose doctoral studies are outside the field of communication sciences and disorders must avoid using the degree designator in a manner that could confuse clients/patients, payers, other professionals, and/or policymakers and/or be misrepresentative of their professional practice.
 In such instances, the doctorate designator could misrepresent the level of expertise; some may assume the doctorate is in the same discipline as that in which certification and/or licensure was awarded (i.e., reflects expertise beyond the master's level of training).
-It is unacceptable for a member/certificate holder with a doctoral degree in a field other than audiology, speech-language pathology, or communication sciences and disorders to explicitly or implicitly refer to himself or herself as "Doctor of Audiology" or “Doctor of Speech-Language Pathology.”
+It is unacceptable for a member/certificate holder with a doctoral degree in a field other than audiology, speech-language pathology, or communication sciences and disorders to explicitly or implicitly refer to themselves as "Doctor of Audiology" or “Doctor of Speech-Language Pathology.”
 Also, a descriptor such as “PhD, CCC-SLP” should not be used because the consumer may infer the PhD is in speech-language pathology.
-Further, it is the responsibility of the ASHA member/certificate holder to correct any such misleading references made about himself or herself by another person(s).
+Further, it is the responsibility of the ASHA member/certificate holder to correct any such misleading references made about themselves by another person(s).